jlanders2/GameOfLife/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/3/37/Game_of_life_animated_LWSS.gif)
 ### *These are not all the possible patterns but a few ones that are used alot*

 ## To Run
+### QuickStart
-Step 1 : Download Repository
+1. Download Repository
-Step 2 : Open Command Prompt and navigate to the folder you downloaded
+2. Open Repository folder
+3. Run the first-start.bat file *(This step only necessary once.
+Afterwards just run the jar that is created in the directory)*

-Step 3 : Enter the following commands:
+ Enter the following commands:
 > cd gameoflife
 > javac GameOfLife.java
 > javac Main.java
 > jar cmvf manifest.mf GameOfLife.jar ./\*.java ./\*.class
 > java -jar GameOfLife.jar
 Step 4 : *Have fun using my Conway's Game of Life Program!!!*

-***Note: Requires Java 8***